 It was awkward but fun and exciting like many first times are but all in all, I felt like it was a pretty good experience.
 He, on the other hand, made it a point to put me down almost immediately afterward.

 “You fuck like a pornstar,” he said as we lied there, naked and covered in a sheen of sweat on his purple silk sheets.
 “That’s so sad.
 You need to learn how to really fuck.
 I’ll train it out of you.”

 Sad, poor, American girl ruined by puritans, abstinence education, porn and ideas of what sex is supposed to be.
 He’d help me get through that.
 He’d come in and be my sexual hero– saving me with his experience and purple silk sheets.

-Gross.
 But what’s grosser is I believed him.
 I believed I needed him.
-I believed he was absolutely right and that I’d been doing it wrong.
-I believed he was trying to help me, make me better, and I even believed that I was actually lucky that he would be so bothered to take the time, in his words, to retrain and mold me.
+In my head, he was absolutely right.
+I’d been doing it wrong.
+He wanted to help me, make me better.
+I even believed I was actually lucky that he would be so bothered to take the time, in his words, to retrain and mold me.

 It gets worse.

 The cringe-worthy ick factor increases.

 Shaming me after I was vulnerable and intimate with him, did not come remotely close to registering as a red flag for me.
 His confidence in putting me down felt validating to the tiny person in me that believed I deserved this kind of love.

 A few days later he had a party.
 He invited me, and since I was new to the city– to the country– I was excited to meet more people and make friends with expats.